Raising marine ornamentals in captivity principally is providing the right nutrition and environment for:

 Many marine ornamental species that are paired and in good health will naturally spawn in captivity when correctly conditioned.
 Such conditioning means providing the proper quality and quantity of foods, the right lighting and temperature, optimal water quality and the appropriate surroundings (tank size, spawning and hiding structure).
 Often times these are determined by replicating the conditions a species experience in the wild during its spawning season.

 Hatching Of Eggs And Transfer To Larval Rearing

 The hatching methods employed by farms depend on the spawning strategy of the species they are raising.
 Knowing the egg characteristics (demersal or pelagic, size); spawning location, time and frequency; type of incubation (if any); and egg development period are important to develop the right hatching procedures.
 Eggs are less fragile than larvae and, whenever possible, are removed from the broodstock tank and incubated in the larval rearing tank before they hatch.

-Reef fish and shrimp larvae are usually very fragile organisms and have specific nutritional and environmental requirements that change frequently and are often difficult to provide.
+Marine fish and crustacean larvae are usually very fragile organisms and have specific nutritional and environmental requirements that change frequently and are often difficult to provide.
 This makes larval rearing the most critical, time consuming and complicated phase of the culture process.
 The length of the larval phase and the capabilities of larvae at hatching depend on the species.
 Obviously, species that have well developed first feeding larvae with a short larval phase are better culture candidates.
 Clownfishes and dottyback larvae can swim and feed at hatching and complete their larval phase in about 15 days and 30 days, respectively.
 The main goal of the culturist is to maximize survival.
 The aspects to the rearing process are as follows:

 Live Food Production